-November 2022
+November 2023

-for general use and are not intended for use in a regulatory decision-making process.
+The information displayed on this map was developed or provided to address specific performance measures of the Florida Forever program.
+The data may not be appropriate for general use and are not intended for use in a regulatory decision-making process.